walinejs/waline/docs/src/en/migration/valine.md

 Since Waline completely reuses Valine's data structure in storage, migrating from Valine to Waline is very simple.

 1. Deploy backend according to [Vercel Deploy](../guide/get-started.md#deploy-to-vercel-server) in _Get Started_ section. `LEAN_ID` and `LEAN_KEY` should be the same as those applied for when using Valine before.
 Don't forget to set `LEAN_MASTER_KEY` for Waline.
-1. Modifiy frontend scripts according to [HTML](../guide/get-started.md#importing-in-html-client) in _Get Started_ section.
+1. Modify frontend scripts according to [HTML](../guide/get-started.md#importing-in-html-client) in _Get Started_ section.
 Please remind we should remove old configuration `appId` and `appKey` from Valine, and add `serverURL` option.

    ```diff
    - <script src='//unpkg.com/valine/dist/Valine.min.js'></script>